plogs/asopposedtowhat.com/content/posts/biased-tax-audits.md

-So bias doesn't have to be conscious (no human auditors were involved) or intentional (no racial identifiers on tax returns), but when we look at the numbers in detail we see that bias happens.
+So bias doesn't have to be conscious (no human auditors were involved) or intentional (no racial identifiers on tax returns), but when we look at the numbers in detail we see that bias happens, say the experts.

 If we turn the economic expert's _Eye of Sauron_ analysis away from the IRS for a moment and shine it on another court, the gaze of the _Lidless